roadsnail/Pi-ve/README.md

 ![Pi-ve-HTTP](https://user-images.githubusercontent.com/24318993/116423280-73d66f00-a838-11eb-9f00-05cb91d734ff.png)

+*Example of /ctrl/page showing Pi-ve room temperature 18.94 deg C, thermostat setpoint 20 deg C. Both Heating and Water demand is 'On'  and SLR2 outputs set to demand 'heat' from the attached boiler.
+'Timer' is active for water, while 'Boost' is active for a further 59:04 minutes for heating.*

 This allows basic control of the Pi-ve without the 'Time Slot' editing functions provided by the Dashboard screen.
 It is better optimised for small screen devices.

 ---